 In regards to toiletries these are available to buy in Africa including shampoo, soap, toilet paper and tampons.
-Please note though they can be quite expensive and it can be time-consuming sourcing particular items, so carry what you will need if possible.
+Please note though they can be quite expensive and it can be time-consuming sourcing particular items.

 Ensure you bring any medications you might require with you with the script.